Macmillan has been advancing learning for over 175 years.

 It all began when brothers Daniel and Alexander Macmillan founded their publishing company in 1843.
 They made a mark on the literary world, publishing an extraordinary range of works by extraordinary authors: Lewis Carroll, Alfred Lord Tennyson, Thomas Hardy and Rudyard Kipling to name but a few.

-As the company grew, so did the two brothers’ belief in the importance of learning.
-They launched the scientific research journal Nature, followed by the Palgrave imprint, promoting education and academic scholarship around the world.
-Both continue to be at the forefront of ground-breaking research in their fields and are key parts of Macmillan even today.
+As the company grew, so did their belief in the importance of learning.
+Daniel and Alexander launched the Palgrave imprint and scientific research journal Nature to promote education and academic scholarship around the world.
+Both continue to be at the forefront of Macmillan and form key parts of ground-breaking research in their fields to this day.

-Over the years, the structure of the group has shifted to expand in different sectors and markets and that means that today, there are a few different companies that share the Macmillan name.
+Over the years, the structure of the group has shifted to expand into different sectors and markets.
+Today, there are many different companies that share the Macmillan name.